Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so the description carries full burden.
-It discloses the input limit of max 200 ZIP codes, but does not mention read-only nature, authentication requirements, or error handling for invalid ZIPs.
+No annotations are provided, so the description carries the full burden.
+It mentions the maximum of 200 ZIP codes, a useful constraint, but does not disclose behavior for invalid ZIPs, error handling, or the exact structure of the response.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.